Why is 432 Abercorn Street known as the most haunted house in Savannah?

 To understand why the house is considered haunted, you first need to understand a little more about the historic square it faces…

-Calhoun Square wasn’t one of the original squares in Savannah.
-It was laid out in 1851 — more than a century after the city was founded — and is named after South Carolinian John C. Calhoun, 7th Vice President of the United States.
+Calhoun Square (renamed Taylor Square in late summer of 2023) wasn’t one of the original squares in Savannah.
+It wasn’t laid out until 1851 — more than a century after the city was founded — and it was named after South Carolinian John C. Calhoun, a former Vice President of the United States.

 The land the square sits upon is thought to be on (or near) the site of an unmarked slave burial ground…